 ] Doctor Gene Getz sayeth: To avoid being influenced by false doctrine is, number one: Be on guard against a

-it comes to Biblical interpretation.
+] loner when it comes to Biblical interpretation.

 .